sangupta/reread/README.md

 ### Redis Core

 [Redis Core](https://redis.io) used to check existence of keys and for other minor operations based on keys.
-This is also
+This is also used to store the posts data due to a bug in the RedisJSON Java driver where it looses encoding of the text.

 ### RedisJSON